 S.No.
 Panel Discussion Pakistan's Interventions 1.
-Debate on the mitigation and countering of rising nationalist populism and extreme supremacist ideologies 2.
-Annual high-level panel discussion on human rights mainstreaming Stated that it is absolutely essential to identify and implement a collective approach on advancing human rights.
+Debate on the mitigation and countering of rising nationalist populism and extreme supremacist ideologies • 9 Highlighted human rights issues in Jammu and Kashmir.
+Suggested that it is important to address the root causes of descent of political parties and societies into nationalist populism and extreme supremacist ideologies through a collective UN action.
+649 2.
+Annual high-level panel discussion on human rights mainstreaming • / Stated that it is absolutely essential to identify and implement a collective approach on advancing human rights.
 Asserted that the implementation of the Sustainable Development Goals (SDGs) would enable them to address many of the root causes hampering the realization of human rights agenda.
-Emphasised that climate change is an existential threat to humankind.650 3.
-Biennial high-level panel discussion on the question of the death penalty Affirmed that it has imposed a suspension on Death Penalty and enacted national laws which were in consonance of ICCPR.
+Emphasised that climate change is an existential threat to humankind.
+3. Biennial high-level panel discussion on the question of the death penalty • / Affirmed that it has imposed a suspension on Death Penalty and enacted national laws which were in consonance of ICCPR.
 Asserted that its Appellate Court turned down 70 cases of Death Penalty and also exempted juvenile from death sentences.
-Emphasised that the State has supreme privilege to retain the death penalty and to impose a moratorium or abolish.651
+Emphasised that the State has supreme privilege to retain the death penalty and to impose a moratorium or abolish.